 Lucas Ho is a writer, director, educator, and Associate Artist with Checkpoint Theatre.

 As a writer, his debut play FRAGO was presented by Checkpoint Theatre in 2017 to critical acclaim.
 In 2020, his stage play The Heart Comes to Mind premiered as an audio experience.
 In 2023, Checkpoint Theatre presented his third play, Tender Submission.
-Lucas taught playwriting at the National University of Singapore, and is an Adjunct Faculty of Literary Arts at School of the Arts, Singapore.
+Lucas taught playwriting at the National University of Singapore, and is currently part of the Faculty of Literary Arts at School of the Arts, Singapore.

 Aside from playwriting, he was Assistant Director for The Last Bull: A Life in Flamenco, and continues to direct and facilitate Checkpoint Theatre’s NAC-AEP programmes.
 Lucas has also edited various play anthologies by Checkpoint Theatre, including Joel Tan: Plays Volume 1 and Faith Ng: Plays Volume 1.